 Magnus was highly self-centered and expected everyone to admire him.
 His charismatic personality was highly attractive.
 People complained when he was overly flirtatious with females in the youth group.
 He said, ‘Girls appreciate the attention.
 What could be wrong with that?’

 We can also appreciate that some people, mostly males but increasingly females, become highly skilled at compartmentalising.
 This enables them to carry out an effective ministry, and even see evidence of divine blessing, but hide away a part of their lives which is inconsistent with their own ideals.

-I remember seeing a Catholic teaching brother in counselling.
-While he taught at a high school, he sexually abused numerous students.
-He compartmentalised that part of his life which sexually offended.
-A few of his victims later committed suicide.
-He went to jail for about 10 years.
-What surprised me in this process was the generosity of his religious order.
-He was not dismissed from their community life, as might be expected since he cost the order millions in compensation payments, but continued to be supported - including paying for his therapy.
-I remember the superior (head monk in the order) would always take my patient to the cricket test in Melbourne.

 Reflect: If you have suffered spiritual abuse, consider what you know about the perpetrator.
 Are you tempted to dismiss him or her as a monster?
 Any idealisation?
 Do you think that dysfunction was part of a life pattern of poor behavior or compartmentalised?
 Does this help you to see the person as a flawed individual?

 Checklist for personality disorder: